 The preparation of the consolidated financial statements prepared in accordance with the basis of accounting described in note 2(a) requires management to make estimates and assumptions.
 These estimates and assumptions affect the reported amounts of assets, liabilities, and related disclosures.
-Key areas where management has made estimates and assumptions include those related to the valuation of accounts receivable, fair value of donated tangible capital assets, useful lives of tangible capital assets, accrued losses on contracts, employee future benefits payable and provision for contingencies.
 Where actual results differ from these estimates and assumptions, the impact will be recorded in future periods when the difference becomes known.